codeplatoon-devops/to-do-list-django/README.md

 | :-------- | :------- | :-------------------------------- |
 | `id` | `int` | **Required**.
 ID/PK of desired list |
 | `item_id` | `int` | **Required**.
 ID/PK of desired task |

+## Using Postman

+Download postman [here](https://www.postman.com/downloads/).
+It has an excellent free tier - do not worry about signing up for anything.
+[Insomnia](https://insomnia.rest/download) is a popular open-source alternative however postman is still more widely used in the industry and is the tool we will use most in this course.

+Use postman to make http requests to your web app once its running.
+Depending on the host (localhost vs an ec2 instance) you may have to modify the urls in the example here.
+You will also want to change the id values used to create new todo lists and items, etc.

+Download [this json file with a postman collection for this app](todo-list-django-postman-collection.json).
+Then in postman go to "File > Import" and then import